Performances in the Basilica, Palace of Arts, Matthias Church etc.

 Tickets: Free (30-minute performances on Sundays at 19.30)

-The Hungarian Virtuosi Chamber Orchestra also performs regularly in the church, usually once a month, on a Saturday.
+The Duna String Orchestra also performs regularly in the church, usually on Mondays and Fridays every month.

 You can enjoy pieces by Schubert, Bach, and Handel.